Chee-Chee (musical)

 Chee-Chee is a musical by Richard Rodgers and Lorenz Hart based on the 1927 book, The Son of the Grand Eunuch, by Charles Pettit.
 Chee-Chee opened on Broadway September 25, 1928, and the show closed after 31 performances.

 In 1963 vocalist Betty Comden released an album that included some of the songs from the musical.

 Synopsis

-In 1928 Herbert Fields wrote a libretto based on Pettit's book in which the son of the Grand Eunuch, Li-Pi, and his wife, Chee-Chee, are forced into exile when the Grand Eunuch announces his plan for Li-Pi to become a eunuch and take his father's place as the Grand Eunuch.
+In 1928 Herbert Fields wrote a libretto based on Pettit's book in which the Grand Eunuch's son, Li-Pi, and his wife, Chee-Chee, are forced into exile when the Grand Eunuch announces his plan for Li-Pi to become a eunuch and take his father's place as the Grand Eunuch.
 Chee-Chee is captured and rescued, and Li-Pi is captured and rescued, and finally the musical ends happily.